secluso/secluso/HOW_TO.md

 ## Step 3: Running the server

 The server needs to be able to send notification requests to FCM.
-Therefore, copy the service_account_key.json file generated in the last step in the Privastead server directory.
+Therefore, copy the service_account_key.json file generated in the last step in the Secluso server directory.

 ```
-mv /path-to-json-file/service_account_key.json /path-to-privastead/server/
+mv /path-to-json-file/service_account_key.json /path-to-secluso/server/
 ```

 Also, copy the user_credentials file we generated in step 1 to the user_credentials directory in the server.

 ```
-mv /path-to-user-credentials/user_credentials /path-to-privastead/server/user_credentials/
+mv /path-to-user-credentials/user_credentials /path-to-secluso/server/user_credentials/
 ```

 To run the server, you need to execute this command:

 ```
-cd /path-to-privastead/server/
+cd /path-to-secluso/server/
 cargo run --release
 ```